FrontierMods/Core/README.md

 Implenenting the author-driven expansion of content – independently of the goals of the base game – is the foundation of Frontier Mods.

-## Compatibility

 The mods are designed to be compatible with the latest stable release only.

-Currently supported: version **0.F**.

 # Lore

 Most of the Frontier mods follow shared lore.
-Those that don't, note so in their `README.md` file.

-The lore is based off the base game's, in an attempt to expand and enliven its worldbuilding.
+Said lore is based off the base game's, in an attempt to expand and enliven its worldbuilding.
 Together, Frontier Mods create a separate timeline, where the flow of events resulted in a more paranoid, more prepper, and more technologically-advanced world, in an attempt to circumvent or combat the increasing threat in an unstable political environment.

 See [`LORE.md`](LORE.md) for a more detailed description of the changes.

 Large mods offer their own lore in addition to the shared one.
-See `LORE.md` in the root directory of each mod.

-# Reference
+# Notes

-Many of the mods include notes and reference documents.
-These were written during development and are being shared openly for the purposes of expanding the arsenal of ideas.
+Many of the mods also include notes and reference documents.
+These were written during development and shared with other modders for the purposes of expanding the arsenal of ideas.

-Each mod provides its own notes.
-See `REFERENCE.md` in the root directory of each mod.

 # Sponsor